 For many players, Romance is a high priority.
 It's also a way to get the most out of V's interactions with other characters.

 Fans of the Witcher series will remember the Romance choices of that game, and Cyberpunk 2077 does not disappoint with five potential Romance options.

-That said, the Romance options available to the character will depend on their gender, but these characters still have interactions which can be enjoyed for either gender.
+That said, the Romance options available to the character will depend on their gender, but these characters still have interactions that can be enjoyed for either gender.
 Some of the Romance options will come as a surprise to the player, so it can be more fun to try to discover these yourself without having them spoiled.

 Still, our Romance guide is available with details for all characters!

-Cyberpunk 2077's Trophy system spans across all platforms, so any player can enjoy going deep to gather all the available Trophies.
+Cyberpunk 2077's Trophy system spans all platforms, so any player can enjoy going deep to gather all the available Trophies.